msan622/spring-2014-template/SETUP.md

 If you are unfamiliar with `git`, there are many fantastic and free guides available online (just search for `git`).
 We will also demonstrate a barebones workflow in-class.

 GitHub also has free [Github for Mac](https://help.github.com/categories/31/articles) and [Github for Windows](https://help.github.com/categories/58/articles) applications you can download to manage your `git` repositories.
 However, just about any `git` client will work as well.
+For example, [SourceTree](http://www.sourcetreeapp.com/) is a more powerful `git` client that is free and has versions for both Mac and Windows.

 Updating Your Repository
 ------------------------------